JMRI Code: Building with IntelliJ IDEA

-To verify the JDK is set to java 1.8, open the Ant Build tab , click a file in the Ant Build list and select the Properties button at the top right of the pane:
+To verify the JDK is set to java 1.8, open the Ant Build tab and select the Properties button at the top right of the pane.

 Click "OK" and save your JMRI Project (Cmd-S/Ctrl-S).

-- Select the <Default target> file in the Ant Build list, right click, and select "Run", or click the green triangle "Run" button at the top of the pane.
+- Select a file in one of the JMRI ant folders in the Ant Build list, right click, and select "Run Target", simply double-click or press the green triangle "Run" button at the top of the pane.
 This should start the ant build.
 Follow any messages in the Event Log that pops up from the bottom edge of the Project window.

 If the ant build is successful, you can launch any of the JMRI applications from the Ant Build tab.

 Building and running JMRI using IntelliJ